Role

 10%

-cross-market adoption of Doctolib users of Connect messaging & collaboration
+adoption for Doctolib users of Connect app

 Strategy starting point: Connect the 2 main pillars of the CC&C industry (Clinical Communication & Collaboration) along with Connect's USP to build the best Communication & Collaboration platform in Europe